electron/electron/docs/api/browser-window.md

   Strings:
   * `enabled` - The button is active and available to the user.
   * `disabled` - The button is disabled.
-It is present, but has a visual state that indicates that it will not respond to user action.
+It is present, but has a visual state indicating it will not respond to user action.
   * `dismissonclick` - When the button is clicked, the taskbar button's flyout closes immediately.
   * `nobackground` - Do not draw a button border, use only the image.